leouieda/dotfiles/templates/review-comments.md

 General comments on the quality of the submission and my overall thoughts.
 Outline major strengths and flaws.
+Be sure to say something positive as well!
-What should be done to address them?
+What should be done to address the problems?
+Always give constructive feedback.

+Thinks to check;
 * Use of English
 * Structure of the paper
 * Novelty
-* Cited proper references?
 * Correctness of the method
+* Enough detail in methods to reproduce findings
 * Conclusions backed by results?
+* Cited proper references?

 Some comments about the figures:
 * Is the resolution good?